-We now state our two main results of this section.
-First, we prove that transposed Gallager \texorpdfstring{\textsc{MAX-$k$-XOR-SAT}}{MAX-k-XOR-SAT} exhibits the chaos property (Definition~\ref{def:chaos_prop}) at any given $R$.
-Then, we further prove that transposed Gallager \texorpdfstring{\textsc{MAX-$k$-XOR-SAT}}{MAX-k-XOR-SAT} exhibits the $R$-OGP (Definition~\ref{def:multi_ogp}), and compute the threshold in the special case $R=2$.
+In this Appendix we prove that transposed Gallager \texorpdfstring{\textsc{MAX-$k$-XOR-SAT}}{MAX-k-XOR-SAT} exhibits both the chaos property (Definition~\ref{def:chaos_prop}) and the $R$-OGP (Definition~\ref{def:multi_ogp}), computing the threshold at all $R$ for the former and the threshold for the latter in the special case $R=2$.
 We conjecture that the true $R$-OGP threshold (i.e., the threshold when $R$ is chosen optimally) is much smaller; this is motivated by the fact that both of the stable algorithms beyond DQI considered in Sec.~\ref{sec:numerics} achieve only a satisfied fraction $1/2$ in the $k\to\infty$ limit, whereas what we compute for the $2$-OGP does not satisfy this property.
-We leave the computation of the optimal OGP threshold for future work.
+We leave the computation of the optimal $R$-OGP threshold for future work.

-We begin with the chaos property. \begin{theorem}[Transposed Gallager \textsc{MAX-$k$-XOR-SAT} exhibits the chaos property] Fix any $0<\nu_2<1/2$ and $R\in\mathbb{N}$.
-For any